By Paul d'Anjou, Twitch growth expert

 Is Powder.gg shut down?

-When did Powder.gg close?
+When did Powder.gg close exactly?

 Why did Powder.gg shut down?

-Are my Powder clips lost?
+Are my old Powder clips lost?

-What's the best alternative to Powder.gg for gaming?
+What is the best alternative to Powder.gg for gaming?

 Does AssistantGG replace Powder.gg?